 It’s easy to browse endless streaming services and scroll through social media during the coronavirus that has forced us all to stay indoors.
 While these options are good, there are even more things to do while staying at home.
-Find happiness in other things that are fun and will keep you occupied as you spend your time indoors.
+Find happiness in other fun things that will keep you busy as you spend your time indoors.

-Here are some dos and don’ts for having fun and keeping busy while staying indoors.
+Here are some dos and don’ts on ideas and activities for keeping busy while staying indoors.

 Haven’t talked to an old friend or your favorite family member in awhile?
 Now is the time to reach out and rekindle that relationship.
 Spend some time laughing and sharing in memories while promising to not wait until the next pandemic to reach out again.

 DON’T CALL YOUR EX